gitMichaelHuang/simple-expense-tracker/README.md

 3. Run: `python expense_tracker.py`

 ## Use and Test
-1. **Add Expense** - Type "1" and enter:
+1. Type "1" and press "Enter" to enter a new expense.
+You will be prompted with:
    - Name
    - Amount
-   - Category (select from list)
+   - Category (that you will select from a list)

-2. **Import Data** - Type "2" to load:
+2. Type "2" and press "Enter" to load pre-existing data.
+There are two files provided:
-   - `seed-data.csv` (10 clean entries)
+   - "seed-data.csv" (pretty data, 10 entries)
-   - `test-data.csv` (25 entries with edge cases)
+   - "test-data.csv" (ugly data, 25 entries)

-3. **Data Persistence** - All data stored in `data.csv`.
-Manually delete file contents to reset.
+3. Data stays persist in "data.csv".
+To remove data, you must manually delete the contents of the file.

-4. **View Summary** - Type "3" to see:
+4. Type "3" and press "Enter" to see generated summary of the expense data:
-   - Total expenses
+   - The total expense
-   - Spending by category
+   - Total expense by category
-   - Highest/lowest spend categories
+   - Highest and lowest spend category
-   - Trends: recurring purchases and frequent categories
+   - Trends: Most frequent category and most frequency recurring purchase